CocoaPods/CocoaPods/README.md

     $ pod install App.xcodeproj

+_Where ‘App.xcodeproj’ is the name of your actual application project._

 Remember to always open the Xcode workspace instead of the project file when you're building.

     $ open App.xcworkspace